bigskysoftware/missing/www/demos/apg/toolbar.md

 Arrow key navigation of toolbar items takes into account the `dir`{ .token .attr-name } HTML attribute and `writing-mode`{ .token .attr-name } CSS property.

+- If you wish for disabled items to remain focusable for discovery purposes, use the `aria-disabled`{ .token .attr-name } attribute instead of `disabled`{ .token .attr-name }.
+  For more information, see [focusability of disabled controls](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_disabled_controls).

 {{ include "demo_kbd.vto" }}